 Handbook for the Hawaii Residential Landlord-Tenant Code – Published by the Hawaii Office of Consumer Protection, this guide breaks down nearly every provision within the state’s landlord-tenant law and applies it to both parties.
 It also provides a helpful Q&A section that can provide insight into issues that fall between the legal lines.

-What Should I Do If I have a Landlord/Tenant Problem? – This blog concisely details the steps a landlord or tenant should take if they have a dispute with their counterpart.
-This includes resolving the dispute through negotiations as well as taking the dispute to small claims court.
+What Should I Do If I Have a Landlord/Tenant Problem? – This guide details the steps a landlord or tenant should take if they have a dispute.
+This includes resolving the dispute through negotiations as well as taking the dispute to Small Claims Court.